 A refundable credit is allowed for the amount of surcharges, market equalization charges, or assessments paid as a result of the assessments levied by the Louisiana Citizens Property Insurance Corporation due to Hurricanes Katrina and Rita.
 This credit is available to taxpayers who paid the assessments as a part of their property's insurance premium.
-For returns filed in FYE 6-15, the credit is equal to 100 percent of the assessment paid.
+For returns filed prior to July 1, 2015, the credit is equal to 100 percent of the assessment paid.